-- For the 'long' Summative Assessment, students must choose from the list of titles contained at the end of each unit detailed in this Course Guide; - The word-count for the Summative Assessments must include footnotes.
-There is a margin of discretion of 10% either side of this amount (anything which exceeds 10% over the word-length will not be read or marked); - The essay is to be written in an academic style and use of appropriate referencing and citations (e.g. Harvard Referencing System); - Essays should use appropriate, professional font and formatting (i.e. no smaller than font 12 and at least 1.5 spacing); - Under no circumstances should students use footnotes to contain anything which ought to be reasonably contained in the body of their work, for example to circumvent the word limit; - Students will be expected to submit a Bibliography appended to their essay (which will not count toward the word-length); - Students are to use the Virtual Learning Environment to submit their essays electronically as a PDF document.
+- For the Summative Assessment, students must choose from the list of titles contained at the end of each unit detailed in this Course Guide: - The word-count for the Summative Assessments must include footnotes; - Where an assignment exceeds the set word limit by more than 10%, a penalty may be applied.
+This will be a deduction of 5% of the mark awarded.
+For example, if an assignment mark was 60 out of 100 and a penalty of 5% was applied, the final mark would be 57 out of 100.
+If your original mark is 41 or 40 then the 5% reduction will take you below the pass threshold and may result in you failing the unit and having to resubmit the assignment if you are eligible to do so; - Assignments that significantly fall below the set word limit are unlikely to meet the learning outcomes and academic standards required for the assignment and this will be taken into account during the marking process; - The essay is to be written in an academic style and use of appropriate referencing and citations (e.g. Harvard Referencing System); - Essays should use appropriate, professional font and formatting (i.e. no smaller than font 12 and at least 1.5 spacing); - Under no circumstances should students use footnotes to contain anything which ought to be reasonably contained in the body of their work, for example to circumvent the word limit; - Students will be expected to submit a Bibliography appended to their essay (which will not count toward the word-length); - Students are to use the Virtual Learning Environment to submit their essays electronically as a word or PDF document.